RandyCruz/NYCfire/README.md

 a) Calculate Distance

 For all incident locations, identify the nearest firehouse and calculate the distance between the firehouse and the incident location.
 Provide a scatter plot showing the time until the first engine arrived (the variables INCIDENT_DATE_TIME and ARRIVAL_DATE_TIME) will be helpful.
-If there are any interesting patterns to highlight, feel free to do so.

 b) Map of Response Times

 Provide a map visualization of response times.
-Feel free to differentiate by incident type / property affected etc. if that is interesting.
+Feel free to differentiate by incident type / property affected.